-It can be fatal in its own right, however, in many cases the tree may be weakened by the disease.
-It is then unable to resist other pathogens which ultimately result in the tree's demise
+The disease can be fatal, however, in other cases the tree may be weakened by the disease.
+It is then unable to resist other pathogens which result in the tree's demise.

 The costs of Ash Dieback will be considerable with the disease leaving a marked effect on the British landscape.
 It may also compromise human safety due to the increased risk of structural failure of the infected trees3.
-The risk is particularly significant if an infected Ash tree is located near to or in areas of human habitation or other high risk areas such as close to road or rail networks.
+The risk is particularly significant if an infected Ash tree is located near to or in areas of human habitation or other high-risk areas such as close to road or rail networks